Find a Business Internship Abroad

 internships in their own offices or even help connect you with their members.
 Start searching at American Chambers of Commerce Abroad worldwide directories.

 Other informal groups, such as newcomers clubs for expatriates, maintain email listservs and may be open to an emailed introduction with a résumé attached.
-Job classifieds for dozens of countries appear on the local sites of www.expatriate.com.
+Job classifieds for dozens of countries appear on local expat websites.

 And, this magazine’s website, www.transitionsabroad.com, maintains a list of expatriate links.